Bay of Pigs Invasion: Schism within Cuban Revolutionary Council

+Legacy

-Invasion legacy in Cuba
+Memory in Cuba

 For many Latin Americans, the invasion reinforced the belief that the U.S. could not be trusted.
-It also showed that the U.S. could be defeated, and thus encouraged political groups in Latin America to undermine U.S. influence.
-Victory made Castro even more popular, fuelling nationalistic support for his economic policies.
-After the air attacks on Cuban airfields on 15 April, he declared the revolution "Marxist-Leninist".
-Wary of further U.S. interference, he pursued closer relations with the Soviet Union and became willing to host nuclear weapons.
-This led to the 1962 Cuban Missile Crisis.
+It also showed that the U.S. could be defeated, and thus encouraged political groups in Latin America to counter U.S. influence.
+Victory made Castro even more popular, fueling nationalistic support for his economic policies.
+After the air attacks on Cuban airfields on 15 April, he declared the revolution Marxist–Leninist.

 In March 2001, shortly before the 40th anniversary of the invasion, a conference took place in Havana, attended by about 60 American delegates.
-The conference was titled Bay of Pigs: 40 Years After.
+The conference was titled "Bay of Pigs: 40 Years After".
 The conference was co-sponsored by the University of Havana, Centro de Estudios Sobre Estados Unidos, Instituto de Historia de Cuba, Centro de Investigaciones Históricas de la Seguridad del Estado; Centro de Estudios Sobre America, and the U.S.-based National Security Archive.
 It commenced on Thursday 22 March 2001 at the Hotel Palco, Palacio de las Convenciones, La Habana.
 On 24 March, after the conference, many of the delegates and observers travelled by road to Australia sugar mill, Playa Larga, and Playa Girón, the site of the initial landing in the invasion.
 A documentary film was made of that trip, titled Cuba: The 40 Years War, released on DVD in 2002.
 A Cuban FAR combatant at the Bay of Pigs, José Ramón Fernández, attended the conference, as did four members of Brigade 2506, Roberto Carballo, Mario Cabello, Alfredo Duran, and Luis Tornes.

-There are still yearly nationwide drills in Cuba during the 'Dia de la Defensa' (Defense Day), to prepare the population for an invasion.
+There are still yearly nationwide drills in Cuba during the 'Día de la Defensa' (Defense Day), to prepare the population for an invasion.

-Invasion legacy for Cuban exiles
+Memory among Cuban exiles

-Many who fought for the CIA in the conflict remained loyal after the event; some Bay of Pigs veterans became officers in the U.S. Army in the Vietnam War, including 6 colonels, 19 lieutenant colonels, 9 majors, and 29 captains.
+Many who fought for the CIA in the conflict remained loyal to the US after the event; some Bay of Pigs veterans became officers in the U.S. Army in the Vietnam War, including 6 colonels, 19 lieutenant colonels, 9 majors, and 29 captains.
 By March 2007, about half of the brigade had died.
-In April 2010, the Cuban Pilot's Association unveiled a monument at the Kendall-Tamiami Executive Airport in memory of the 16 aviators for the exile side killed during the battle.
+In April 2010, the Cuban Pilot's Association unveiled a monument at the Miami Executive Airport in memory of the 16 aviators for the exile side killed during the battle.
 The memorial consists of an obelisk and a restored B-26 replica aircraft atop a large Cuban flag.